tengge1/ShadowEditor/utils/electron/README.md

 ELECTRON_MIRROR=http://npm.taobao.org/mirrors/electron/
 ```

+2. Install dependicies.

+Run `npm install` in this folder.

-2. Download MongoDB and unzip in the mongo folder.
+3. Download MongoDB and unzip in the mongo folder.

 Download mongodb zip package from `https://www.mongodb.com/try/download/community`.

 Unzip mongodb-win32-x86_64-2012plus-4.2.7.zip in the `mongo` folder.

+You can run `mongo/start.bat` and test if mongodb works well.

+4. Build ShadowEditor.

+Read [README.md](../../README.md) in the root folder to create build on Windows.